 6 Beware: Colors may look darker and more intense than expected.

 Once there is a whole room full of it , that sweet candy pink may look like a bubblegum factory exploded…unless you were going for dramatic, err on the side of caution especially with clearer, more vibrant colors and dial it back a bit.
-You can ask to have your paint mixed at half the intensity, or choose a color one or two rows up on the chip card.
+Choose a color one or two rows up on the chip card.
+I used to suggest the option of having them half the formula when you have the paint mixed, but that doesn’t just cut the intensity, it totally changes the nuances of the color as well and can have disastrous results.
 That said, dramatic colors can be terrific in certain spaces and elevate the whole design - just be sure dramatic is what you were after!

 7 Assess your sample with a neutral background.